Jeff Hewitt (politician)

-Jeffrey Hewitt (born 1953) is an American politician who served on the Riverside County Board of Supervisors as a member of the Libertarian Party from 2019 to 2023, and as its chair from 2022 to 2023.
-Prior to his tenure on the board he was active in local politics in Calimesa.
+Jeffrey Hewitt (born 1953) is an American politician who served on the Riverside County Board of Supervisors from 2019 to 2023, and as its chair from 2022 to 2023.
+A member of the Libertarian Party, Hewitt previously served on the Calimesa City Council and as the city's mayor.

 Hewitt was elected to the Calimesa city council in the 2010 election and reelected in the 2014 election before being selected by the city council to become mayor in 2015.
 He unsuccessfully ran for a seat in the California State Senate and California State Assembly in the 2014 and 2016 elections.
 Hewitt was elected to the board of supervisors despite being outspent and was labeled as the most powerful elected Libertarian in the United States by the Los Angeles Times.
 He ran in the 2021 California gubernatorial recall election with the support of the Libertarian Party of California.

 Calimesa City Council (2010–2018)

 Hewitt was elected to the Calimesa City Council on November 2, 2010, and sworn in on December 7.
 He was appointed to a second four-year term by the Council in 2014.
 The council unanimously elected Hewitt Mayor on December 11, 2015, succeeding Joyce McIntire.

 In 2018, Hewitt limited Calimesa's contract with the California Department of Forestry and Fire Protection (Cal Fire) to circumvent the state's union requirements.
 In its place, Calimesa established its own fire department that was free to offer 401(k) retirement plans to its employees in lieu of the pensions required by the Cal Fire union, which had accounted for a large portion of the city's budget.
 The change also allowed Calimesa to reduce its staffing levels on fire trucks.
 Hewitt argued that the staffing levels mandated by Riverside County cities with Cal Fire contracts were unnecessarily high, and claims cost cuts made possible by the switch to a city-run fire department saved Calimesa from bankruptcy.

 Hewitt resigned from the council on December 20, 2018, after being elected to the Riverside County Board of Supervisors in November.
 He was succeeded by Bill Davis.